-- 2.2 Academic Appeals on other grounds shall be deemed inadmissible. - 2.3 Appeals against the decision of an academic malpractice panel may only be made on the following grounds: - 2.3.1 that the appellant had personal illness or exceptional personal circumstances which affected her/his ability to mount a defence of the allegation, only if s/he was unable, or for valid and compelling reasons unwilling, to either request a deferral of the academic malpractice panel or to divulge such illness or circumstance(s) to the academic malpractice panel; - 2.3.2 that the academic malpractice panel was not conducted in accordance with the relevant regulations; - 2.3.3 that there was administrative error on the part of the University which had a demonstrable and substantial negative impact on the operation of the academic malpractice procedures or of the academic malpractice panel; - 2.3.4 that some other material irregularity on the part of the University occurred in the conduct of the academic malpractice procedures or conduct of the academic malpractice panel assessment outcome. - 2.3.5 that the penalty imposed unreasonably exceeds the normal penalty for the offence. - 2.4 The decision of an academic malpractice panel is one of academic judgement, and thus a student may not appeal against the decision of an academic malpractice panel merely because they disagree with the decision. - 2.5 Students are assured that they will not be subject to discrimination for lodging an Academic Appeal in good faith, irrespective of the outcome of the Academic Appeal. - 2.6 Students should note that the University's complaints procedure should be invoked in other areas of potential dispute.
+2.6 Academic appeals against the decision of a Mitigating Circumstances Board may only be made on the following grounds:

+- 2.6.1 additional evidence of illness or other exceptional circumstances, which could not have been known or presented to the Mitigating Circumstances Board at the appropriate time; or - 2.6.2 evidence of some administrative irregularity in the operation of the Mitigating Circumstances procedures. - 2.7 The decision of an academic malpractice panel is one of academic judgement, and thus a student may not appeal against the decision of an academic malpractice panel merely because they disagree with the decision. - 2.8 The decision of a Mitigating Circumstances Board is final, and thus a student may not appeal against the decision of a Mitigating Circumstances Board merely because they disagree with the decision.
+They may however appeal should they believe they have grounds as described in section 2.4.1 and 2.4.2. - 2.9 Students are assured that they will not be subject to discrimination for lodging an Academic Appeal in good faith, irrespective of the outcome of the Academic Appeal. - 2.10 Students should note that the University's complaints procedure should be invoked in other areas of potential dispute.
 There may be appeals against academic decisions that refer to matters or allegations that are, or that become, the subject of a formal complaint.
-In cases where matters that are the substance of a complaint are linked to matters which are the substance of an Academic Appeal, the Dean of Academic Quality and Enhancement and the University Proctor shall decide whether the cases shall be considered concurrently or consecutively.

-- 2.7 Students studying under a collaborative partnership agreement at another institution or overseas on taught programmes delivered by University of Chester shall be expected to comply with the Academic Appeals Procedures as detailed herein, and to submit full written evidence in support of any Academic Appeal to the Dean of Academic Quality and Enhancement, University of Chester. - 2.8 Neither students, nor their representatives, nor members of staff may lobby the Chair or Members of an Appeals Board (or Committee) about an academic appeal which has been submitted, or is expected or proposed to be submitted.
+In cases where matters that are the substance of a complaint are linked to matters which are the substance of an Academic Appeal, the Dean of Academic Quality and Enhancement and the University Proctor shall decide whether the cases shall be considered concurrently or consecutively. - 2.11 Students studying under a collaborative partnership agreement at another institution or overseas on taught programmes delivered by University of Chester shall be expected to comply with the Academic Appeals Procedures as detailed herein, and to submit full written evidence in support of any Academic Appeal to the Dean of Academic Quality and Enhancement, University of Chester. - 2.12 Neither students, nor their representatives, nor members of staff may lobby the Chair or Members of an Appeals Board (or Committee) about an academic appeal which has been submitted, or is expected or proposed to be submitted.
 Doing so may lead to the Appeals Board (Committee) to either defer the hearing of the Academic Appeal until a new Appeals Board (or Committee) with a different Chair and Members can be convened, or to the Appeals Board (or Committee) rejecting the Academic Appeal outright.

-3 Exclusions from Academic Appeal
+3. Exclusions from Academic Appeal